Just-Moh-it/Pckd/README.md

 - [Apollo Graphql Server v3](https://www.apollographql.com/docs/apollo-server/) 🕸️ - For querying the backend from the frontend efficiently
 - [Graphql Template By Mohit](https://github.com/Just-Moh-it/grapqhl-backend) 🧩 - Boilerplate Template used for initializing the backend
 - [Prisma](https://www.prisma.io/) 💿 - The ORM used for the app
-- [PostgreSQL](https://www.postgresql.org/) 🐘 - For handling data storage
+- Any 😨 relational or non-relational [database that prisma supports](https://www.prisma.io/docs/reference/database-reference/supported-databases)
-- [Redux](https://redux.js.org/) w/ [Redux Toolkit](https://redux-toolkit.js.org/) - For handling states accross the application
+- [Redux](https://redux.js.org/) 🗺️ w/ [Redux Toolkit](https://redux-toolkit.js.org/) - For handling states accross the application

 <p align="right">(<a href="#top">back to top</a>)</p>